recommend-games/blog/content/posts/sdj_2021_3/index.md

 It *is* on the pretty heavy side for the award though.
 There's a lot going on in terms of different tiles, tracks, effects… If a {{% kdj %}}Kennerspiel{{% /kdj %}} is meant to be *one* step up, this game might really be *two* steps.

 It also seems to draw some lukewarm responses from critics.
 While the execution of the design is generally praised, it doesn't seem to do anything special.
 On the other hand, this comes from people who have played hundreds of games and chase that next big innovation, while the {{% kdj %}}Kennerspiel{{% /kdj %}} award is targeted at people who might have never played a worker placement nor deck building game and might really enjoy those mechanics here.

+On that note: I've heard there's another Indiana Jones movie in the making – I smell a branded version of {{% game 312484 %}}Arnak{{% /game %}} soon… 🤠

 ## {{% game 300531 %}}Paleo{{% /game %}}